TheVirus-Limiter/NewtonsCradle/README.md

 **Instructions**

-To run the project, clone it locally, and run it, and (Chrome Only), click Control + Shift + J for the instructions
+To run the project, clone it locally, and run it, Here are the steps to using it: Drag your mouse to the top left corner, and let it go.
+Bam!
+Its working!
+To make it work again, do the same thing!
+Thanks! 🚀